usnistgov/800-63-3/sp800-63a/sec4_ial.md

 	- The CSP SHOULD send the enrollment code to the physical mailing address that has been verified in records.
 The CSP MAY send the enrollment code to a mobile telephone (SMS or voice), landline telephone, or email that has been verified in records.
 	- If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
 	- Enrollment codes sent by means other than physical mail SHALL be valid for a maximum of 10 minutes; those sent to a postal address of record SHALL be valid for a maximum of 7 days but MAY be made valid up to 21 days via an exception process to accommodate addresses outside the direct reach of the U.S. postal service.
-	- A notification of proofing SHALL be sent to different address of record than the destination of the enrollment code.
-The address of record MAY include the postal address obtained from validated identity evidence.
-For example, if the CSP sends an enrollment code to a mobile phone of record, a notification of proofing will be sent to the postal address in records or obtained from validated evidence, like a drivers license.
+	- If delivery of the enrollment code was sent to an address of record that is not physical mail, the CSP SHALL send notification of proofing to a different address of record than the destination of the enrollment code.
+For example, if the CSP sends an enrollment code to a mobile phone of record, a notification of proofing will be sent to the postal address in records or obtained from validated and verified evidence, like a drivers license.

 #### 4.5.1.7.
 Biometric Collection